Massive bleaching on the Great Barrier Reef

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng08/03/2024

-On March 8, Australian officials warned that widespread bleaching is occurring on the country's famous coral reef and that mass coral loss is likely if ocean temperatures do not cool down in the coming weeks.
+On March 8, Australian officials warned that widespread bleaching is occurring on the country's famous coral reefs and that mass coral deaths are at risk if ocean temperatures do not cool down in the coming weeks.

 The Great Barrier Reef is bleaching.
 Photo: AToday